trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 ### Overview of surface normal calculation in SPH

-Surface normals provide the directionality of forces acting at the fluid interface.
-They are used by the full Akinci model and both Morris models, but not by the cohesion-only Akinci model.
-They are calculated based on the particle properties and their spatial distribution.
+Surface normals characterize the local orientation of an interface.
+In SPH, this geometric information can be used for interface detection and reconstruction, curvature estimation, interfacial boundary conditions, and interfacial force models.
+The computed normal field is also available for analysis and VTK output.

 #### Color field and gradient-based surface normals

-The surface normal at a particle is derived from the color field, a scalar field assigned to particles to distinguish between different fluid phases or between fluid and air.
-The color field gradients point towards the interface, and the normalized gradient defines the surface normal direction.
+The surface normal at a particle can be derived from a color field, a scalar marker used to distinguish phases or materials.
+Its gradient is perpendicular to the color-field level sets and therefore provides an interface-normal estimate; its orientation depends on the chosen color convention.
+For a free surface whose exterior phase is not represented by particles, truncation of the kernel support creates the corresponding discrete color-field gradient.

-The simplest SPH formulation for a surface normal, ``n_a`` is given as
+The simplest SPH approximation of an unnormalized color-field normal, ``n_a``, is

 ```math
 n_a = \sum_b m_b \frac{c_b}{\rho_b} \nabla_a W_{ab},